 In the U.S. this aircraft was called a Catalina and in Canada it was known as a Canso....

-We are very fortunate to have been in contact with several individuals that served in the RCAF during World War II and on this page we want to try to tell their stories and share the photos of that time.
+We are very fortunate to have been in contact with several individuals that served in the RCAF during World War II and in this website we want to try to tell their stories and share the photos of that time.